MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 ## Install agent version 3.x preview

 The version 3.x agent software is currently in the preview phase.
 You can install this software on [.NET 6 supported operating systems](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md).
-[Please let us know your feedback](https://github.com/microsoft/azure-pipelines-agent/issues).
+[Let us know your feedback](https://github.com/microsoft/azure-pipelines-agent/issues).

 A preview of the new version 3.x agent software is available from the [Azure Pipelines releases page on GitHub](https://github.com/microsoft/azure-pipelines-agent/releases), in the pre-release section.